 Celebrated Oscar-winning director John Huston’s (The Treasure of Sierra Madre) only horror movie, a sort of American giallo, has been described as the filmmaker’s worst movie, but I didn’t think it was that bad.
 Phobia has an interesting premise, but it’s all too apparent that Huston is out of his comfort zone.

-Paul Michael Glaser, in his first and only starring role in a theatrical film, is just okay.
+Paul Michael Glaser, in his first and only starring role in a theatrical film, is fine.
 Unfortunately, the failure of the film killed his film career at the outset.
 He had better luck behind the camera — Glaser directed moderately successful movies like The Running Man and The Cutting Edge.
 John Colicos is very good as the cop investigating the mysterious deaths.
 Susan Hogan (The Brood) plays Glaser’s love interest.

 Conclusions & Final Thoughts: